simonl65/URST-Specification/URST-Specification.md

 ### 6.2 Fragment Frame Format

-Fragmented messages use DATA frames with a specific payload structure:
+Fragmented messages use FRAG frames with a specific payload structure:

 ```
  0                   1                   2                   3